 The Wheaton application will be live on July 1, rather than in August.
 We know that the fall term has many demands on your time, and this year likely requires changes to how you attend and experience school.
 Applying earlier can relieve some of the competing priorities of the fall term.
 Now, you can apply throughout the summer when it may be most convenient for you!
 The Common Application option will still open on August 1.

 We are creating additional rounds for admission consideration to reduce length of time from when you apply to when you receive a decision.
 We want you to have more certainty, not less, during the admission process.
-If you apply by our Early Action I deadline, you will receive an admission decision before Thanksgiving.

 |Admission Round||Application Deadline||Notification By|

-|Early Action I||October 15||Thanksgiving|
+|Early Action I||October 15||December 1|

-|Early Action II||November 15||Christmas|
+|Early Action II||November 15||January 1|